GuyBiton57/BashLinux/README.md

-# Linux nctool for beginners
+# BASH usefull scripts for Linux (Kali)

-nc tool that help easly choose if you want to send or get a file this code is open source you can use it and change it many as you want.
+this is bash scripts repository for better anderstand linux command specified for beginners.

-bash script based on nc command in linux
+all of thos scrips are open sorce you can modify them as many as you want. anjoy.